 Many of us can say, “Oh, I love ice cream!” or, “I love my children!” or, “I love my wife/my husband!” or, “I love my dog/my cat!”

-But how many of us can say to Yahuwah Elohim [the LORD God], “O how I love thy law! it is my meditation all the day” (Psalm 119:97).
+But how many of us can say to Yahuwah Elohim [the Hebrew name for the LORD God], “O how I love thy law! it is my meditation all the day” (Psalm 119:97).

 The word translated as ‘law’ in this verse, is the Hebrew word ‘torah.’
 The Psalmist is saying he loves God’s Torah.

 So, in other words, we could say of this Psalm 119, verse 97 — “O how I love the instructions, teachings, and guidelines of the Father!
 It is my meditation all the day!”

 Knowing and obeying God’s ‘Torah‘ is how we will learn the fear of Yahuwah [the LORD].
-Learning the Torah is how we learn what is true and what is false, and how we will learn to have ‘good success’ (see Deuteronomy 31:12; Joshua 1:8).
+Learning the Torah is how we learn what is true and what is false, what is holy and clean, and how we will learn to have ‘good success’ (Deuteronomy 31:12; Joshua 1:8).

 There are ten words used in Psalm 119 to express the many facets of Yahuwah’s Word: